Montgomery Ward: Expansion into retail outlets

 In 1926, the company broke with its mail-order-only tradition when it opened its first retail outlet store in Plymouth, Indiana.
 It continued to operate its catalog business while pursuing an aggressive campaign to build retail outlets in the late 1920s.
 In 1928, two years after opening its first outlet, it had opened 244 stores.
 By 1929, it had more than doubled its number of outlets to 531.
 Its flagship retail store in Chicago was located on Michigan Avenue between Madison and Washington streets.

 In 1930, the company declined a merger offer from rival chain Sears.
-Losing money during the Great Depression, Wards alarmed its major investors, including J. P. Morgan, Jr. In 1931, Morgan hired a new president, Sewell Avery, who cut staff levels and stores, changed lines, hired store rather than catalog managers, and refurbished stores.
-These actions caused the company to become profitable before the end of the 1930s.
+Losing money during the Great Depression, Ward alarmed its major investors, including J. P. Morgan, Jr. In 1931, Morgan hired a new president, Sewell Avery, who cut staff levels and stores, changed lines, hired store rather than catalog managers, and refurbished stores.
+These actions allowed the company to become profitable before the end of the 1930s.

-Wards was very successful in its retail business.
+Ward was very successful in its retail business.
 "Green awning" stores dotted hundreds of small towns across the country.
 Larger stores were built in the major cities.
 By the end of the 1930s, Montgomery Ward had become the country's largest retailer, and Sewell Avery became the company's chief executive officer.

 Government seizure

 In April 1944, four months into a nationwide strike by the company's 12,000 workers, U.S. Army troops seized the company's Chicago offices.
-The action was ordered due to Avery's refusal to settle the strike as requested by the Roosevelt administration, concerned about the adverse effect on the delivery of goods in wartime.
+The action was ordered due to Avery's refusal to settle the strike as requested by the Franklin D. Roosevelt administration, concerned about the adverse effect on the delivery of goods in wartime.

 Avery had refused to comply with a War Labor Board order to recognize the unions and institute the terms of a collective bargaining agreement.
 Eight months later, with Montgomery Ward continuing to refuse to recognize the unions, President Roosevelt issued an executive order seizing all of Montgomery Ward's property nationwide, citing the War Labor Disputes Act as well as his power under the Constitution as commander-in-chief.
-In 1945, Truman ended the seizure and the Supreme Court ended the pending appeal as moot.
+In 1945, President Harry S. Truman ended the seizure and the Supreme Court dismissed the pending appeal as moot.